 Candidates should also ensure they are familiar with all CISI exam related policies.

-CBT exam results are available online within 24 hours and can be accessed via MyCISI.
-To be able to view results and to receive certificates candidates must have completed the Qualification Registration Form.
+MCQ exam results are available online within 24 working hours and can be accessed via MyCISI.

 Examination Performance Reviews

 If you are unsuccessful in your examination you can request a Performance Review.
 The Review